maplibre/vtvalidate/README.md

 - Decode properties
 - Decode geometries

-Currently, vtvalidate does not check geometries for self-intersections, but planned in [the future](https://github.com/mapbox/core-tech/issues/253).
+Currently, vtvalidate does not check geometries for self-intersections.
 If you'd like to add more extensive tile validation, check out [this example](https://github.com/mapbox/vtzero/blob/master/examples/vtzero-check.cpp).

 ## CLI